fontforge/designwithfontforge.com/en-US/Making_Sure_Your_Font_Works_Validation.md

 ## Validate font

 FontForge's other validation tool is the whole-font validator, which runs a battery of tests and checks on the entire font.
 Because the validator is used to examine a complete font, you can only start it up from the font view window; you will find it in the Element menu, under the Validation submenu.
-The validator is deigned to run just those tests that examine the font for technical correctness—essentially the tests described in the "test for required features" section above.
+The validator is designed to run just those tests that examine the font for technical correctness—essentially the tests described in the "test for required features" section above.
 But it does execute the tests against the entire font, and it does so far more rapidly than you can step through the process yourself using the Find problems tool.

 <img src="images/validator-integral-question.png" alt="">